Effective Date: October 26, 2007

 j.
 Noncompetition with the Private Sector.
 NASA shall not compete with the private sector.
 Both Federal statute and policy make this clear, and issues related to U.S. industrial competitiveness will be considered in accommodating reimbursable projects with foreign entities.
 The U.S. National Space Policy of August 31, 2006, and the U.S. National Aeronautics Research and Development Policy of December 20, 2006, direct the Federal Government to use commercial capabilities and services to the maximum practical extent and to refrain from conducting activities that preclude, deter, or compete with U.S. commercial aeronautics, space, and other activities, unless required for national security or public safety.
 However, where equivalent commercial services are not available on reasonable terms, the Commercial Space Competitiveness Act, 15 U.S.C. º 5807, permits the Federal Government to allow non-Federal entities to use Federal space-related facilities on a reimbursable basis.

 l.
 Conformance with Safety and Security Requirements.
-As described in NPD 8700.1, NASA Policy for Safety and Mission Success, it is well- established NASA policy to protect the public, the NASA workforce, the environment, and high-value equipment and property from potential harm as a result of NASA activities and operations by providing safe programs, technologies, operations, and facilities.
-NASA officials are responsible for the safety and mission success of their activities and must maintain the safe and successful functioning of facilities.
-Additionally, consistent with NPR 1600.1, NASA Security Program Procedural Requirements, and with NPR 2810.1, Security of Information Technology, NASA shall ensure the protection of people, property, and information whenever granting access to NASA facilities or capabilities, including access to NASA's Information Technology (IT) systems.
+As described in NPD 8700.1, it is well- established NASA policy to protect the public, the NASA workforce, the environment, and high-value equipment and property from potential harm as a result of NASA activities and operations by providing safe programs, technologies, operations, and facilities.
+NASA officials are responsible for the safety and mission success of their activities and will maintain the safe and successful functioning of facilities.
+Additionally, consistent with NPR 1600.1, and with NPR 2810.1, NASA will ensure the protection of people, property, and information whenever granting access to NASA facilities or capabilities, including access to NASA's Information Technology (IT) systems.
 Therefore, agreements governing foreign reimbursable use of the Agency's resources will comply with NASA security, IT security, and safety policies and guidelines, including standards on facility operations, badging, credentials, and facility and IT system access.

 Note: For use of NASA wind tunnels by U.S.-foreign consortia, 14 CFR